Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: Optimal Geometrical Configurations for Flying UAVs

-\begin{remark} By observing (\ref{detfre}), (\ref{detfirre}) and (\ref{detf3}), two conclusions are obtained, summarized as follows.
+\begin{remark} By observing the objective function values under proposed optimal configurations in both hovering and flying cases, two conclusions are summarized as follows.
 In the regular case, in terms of the max information amount of noisy measurements, flying state is the same as hovering state.
 In the irregular case, in terms of the max information amount of noisy measurements, flying state is over the hovering state. \end{remark}

 \begin{remark} For $t_{0}M_{i}c_{max} \geq 2\pi r^{\ast},~M_{i}>2,~~i=1\cdots N$, the optimal configurations with below half circle flying as well as hovering state are also selectable optimal solutions.
 Fig.~\ref{opmalfigur} illustrates all of them.
 But a full circle flying is the most robust considering the prior estimation error in practice.
 Further discussions are shown in the simulation part. \end{remark}